mndillon/toki-pona-nanpa-linja-n/README.md

 - **no** does not split as **-n O**.
 - Since **no** marks the negative sign, it may attach to the **Ne-** at the start of a proper name to give **Neno**
 - Example: -1 → Nenowan → Neno Wan
-- Example: 1e-3 → Newanekowaninekonosen → Newan Eko Wanin Eko Nosen
+- Example: 1e-3 → Newanekonosen → Newan Eko Nosen

 Examples: